 When a bigger task is broken down into smaller pieces than it becomes relatively easy to finish.
 A similar methodology should be applied in regression testing too.
 Break down your test in smaller pieces so it will be easier to evaluate and understand them.

 After breaking down your tests categorize them according to small and big tests, the smaller tests should be given more priority as their execution and sorting are much easier than the big tests.

 Consider customer risk

 The effects of test cases and regression tests on customers and the organization should be considered.
-Therefore, during prioritization and development of regression tests keep in mind the customer and organization’s needs and requirements.
+Therefore, during the prioritization and development of regression tests keep in mind the customer and organization’s needs and requirements.
 The test cases should be designed considering the needs of the customer.

 Perform exploratory testing

 Before launching the app or giving the app to the customers the software should be tested thoroughly and should be examined whether the function and performance are working as expected.
 Therefore, before giving the application or software to the customer, the exploratory test should be performed to ensure the functionality and performance of the software.